Vice TV

-Vice (formerly known as Viceland and also known as Vice TV) is an American basic cable television channel that launched on December 2, 2019, replacing H2 on most multichannel television providers in the United States.
-It is a part of the Viceland family of television channels by Vice Media, itself a joint venture controlled by A&E Networks.
+Vice TV (also known as Vice on TV, or simply Vice, and formerly known as Viceland) is an American basic cable television channel that launched on February 29, 2016.
+It is a part of the Viceland family of television channels programmed by Vice Media.
+A joint venture with A&E Networks, Vice replaced H2 on most multichannel television providers in the United States.